 The Raven Ribbed Crochet Beanie is directly inspired by the raven — a beautifully, jet black bird with intelligence to rival some humans.
-When I first moved out West, to Grand Canyon, I assumed the black birds were larger crows.
+When I moved out West from Texas to the Grand Canyon, I assumed the black birds were extra larger crows.
 Nope.
 These black birds were the size of small dogs, and acted differently than the standard crow pecking at the fallen pecans in my childhood front yard.
 Ravens are curious, and will hold a conversation with you… if you grab their attention.

 Ribbed crochet beanies are staples in any crocheter’s arsenal.
 They’re quick to make, and classic in style.
 You will never go wrong with a ribbed winter hat no matter what decade you’re in.
 Just like the ever-enduring raven, the ribbed crochet beanie may seem basic, but it’s a timeless fashion accessory waiting to strike up a conversation with you.